Stochastic Series Expansion Quantum Monte Carlo for Rydberg Arrays: Results

-Fig.~\ref{fig:smag_tau_dwd} shows the estimated absolute value of the staggered magnetization, $ |M_s| = \left| \sum_{j=1}^N (-1)^j \left(n_j - \frac{1}{2}\right) \right|$ , where $n_j = 0,1$ is the Rydberg state occupation at site $j$, which clearly resolves the QPT.
+where $n_j = 0,1$ is the Rydberg state occupation at site $j$, which clearly resolves the QPT.
 The domain wall density (DWD) is another indicator of the onset of the QPT \cite{bernien_probing_2017}.
 Domain walls are defined as neighbouring Rydberg atoms in the same state or a Rydberg atom not in a Rydberg state on the open boundaries.
 The bottom pane of Fig.~\ref{fig:smag_tau_dwd} shows the simulated DWD versus $\delta / \Omega$.
 The behaviour of $|M_s|$ and the DWD across the range of $\delta / \Omega$ values matches that from the experimental results in Figure 5 from Bernien {\it et al.} \cite{bernien_probing_2017} extremely well.

 Interestingly, depending on the cluster update type that is employed throughout these simulations, we observe drastically different autocorrelation times\cite{ambegaokar_ehrenfest2010,wallerberger2019efficient} for $|M_s|$.
 The right-hand pane of Fig.~\ref{fig:smag_tau_dwd} shows the autocorrelation times for three different update procedures: performing line updates exclusively, performing a line update or a multibranch update with equal probabilities at every MC step, or performing multibranch updates exclusively.
 Each autocorrelation time curve shows a peak near the QPT, but the line update offers orders-of-magnitude better autocorrelation times compared to multibranch updates.
+Whether this critical slowing can be ameliorated further is a problem we leave for future work.
+Additionally, we see that introducing a non-zero $\varepsilon$ as mentioned in Sec.~\ref{sec:SSERydberg} has little effect on the actual performance of the algorithm.
 Although this may differ depending on $R_b$, $\delta / \Omega$, and system size, these results illustrate how choice of update (or combination of the updates) is crucial to simulation efficiency.